Hot forecast for the data centre cooling market with 14.95% CAGR

-In terms of the data centre cooling markets within regions around the world, the report shows domination from North America and Europe in terms of revenue and technology adoption.
+In terms of the data center cooling markets within regions around the world, the report shows domination from North America and Europe in terms of revenue and technology adoption.

-In 2015 there were more than 3.5 million data centres present in USA, which accounts for roughly one data centre per every 100 people in the country.
+In 2015 there were more than 3.5 million data centers present in USA, which accounts for roughly one data center per every 100 people in the country.

-Similarly, there are more than 1,460 colocation data centres in Europe, of which more than 75 percent are located in Western Europe – the leading colocation data centre markets in Europe are the UK, Germany, France and the Netherlands.
+Similarly, there are more than 1,460 colocation data centers in Europe, of which more than 75 percent are located in Western Europe – the leading colocation data center markets in Europe are the UK, Germany, France and the Netherlands.